 Whilst in Forres, you could take a Distillery tour at Benromach.
 There are different tour options of varying duration and some with special tasting session.
 The basic "Welcome" tour doesn't need to be pre-booked, but the longer "Essential", "Discovery" and "Manager's" tours really do need to be pre-booked as spaces are more limited.

-To make reservations call or email the contacts below:
+To make reservations:

 Tel: +44 (0) 1309 675 968, or Book Online (tour times may vary from details given below)